LorenzoPiombini/Database/README.md

 - **default**: will build the source c files and create the executable isam.db.
 - **test**: will execute the follwing tests
       - create new file and provide data to it.
       - checks for memory leaks when creating a new file with data.
       - create new file with no data.
-            - adding the wrong data to an existing file.
+      - adding the wrong data to an existing file
       - adding the correct data to an existing file.
       - adding partial but correct data to an existing file.
       - deleting data from an existing file
 - **clean**: will delete the follwing:
       - all the files created.
       - any core files dumped for debugging.
       - all the objects created and the binary executable isam.db
       - the commands created by the install rule, GET and LIST
 - **install**: will create two commands to help you browsing the files in the db:
       - GET expects two arguments *file name* and the *record identifier* (key)
+        - this command will fetch the specified record *(if found)* and will display it
+        - if you execute GET with no arguments will display the usage instruction.
+      - LIST expects one argument *file name*
+        - this command will display the file definition for the specified file.
+        - if you execute LIST with no arguments will display the usage instruction.

 ```plaintext
 -$ make clean
 ```